 Enjoy the video:

 Lord Perényi Péter was in charge of guarding the Holy Crown of Hungary and after 1526 the Sacred Crown was hidden here for a year.
-The palace of the castle was built in the renaissance style in the 1560s by Perényi Péter’s infamous son, Gábor.
+The wings of the castle’s palace were built in the Renaissance style in the 1560s by Perényi Péter’s infamous son, Gábor.
 Here is more about the Perényi family:

 The Báthory family got the castle in 1567.
 (Please note, that I use the Eastern name order for Hungarian names where family names come first.)
-Among its owners were the widow of Nádasdy Ferenc, the famous warrior of the Borderland who was Báthory Erzsébet.
+Among its owners was the widow of Nádasdy Ferenc, the famous warrior of the Borderland who was Báthory Erzsébet.
 She got Füzér in 1603.
-She was rumored to have bathed in the blood of virgins to uphold her beauty – recent research disproved the false legend.
+She was rumored to have bathed in the blood of virgins to uphold her beauty, although recent research disproved the false legend.
 Here you can read more about her:

 The Károlyi family became the owner of Füzér in 1686 and they launched the first renovation in 1934-36.
 Currently, the castle has been very nicely renovated.
 Among the pictures, you can see photos of the castle before and after the reconstruction.
 In fact, the castle has been undergoing renovation since the 1990s.
-By 2016 the outer-bailey, the chapel, the keep, and the lower bastion were rebuilt.
+By 2016 the outer bailey, the chapel, the keep, and the lower bastion were rebuilt.
 You can find the Castle Handicraft House in the center of Füzér as well as the Folk Museum of the 1940s-50s.
 The Visitor Center has an exhibition on the castle as well as the natural and cultural heritage of the village.

 If you like my writings, please feel free to support me with a coffee here:

 This article contains Amazon ads.
 By purchasing through these links, you can help my work at no added cost to you.
 Thank you!

 My work can also be followed and supported on Patreon: